 Lighting is influenced by a wide range of factors, including the script, the director’s requirements, set design, costumes, make-up, budget and the available equipment.

-The lighting designer works more closely with the director and the set designer to create the right 'look' for the production, and the different moods of each scene.
+The lighting designer works closely with the director and the set designer to create the right 'look' for the production, and the different moods for each scene.

 How do I get into lighting work?

 Experience of technical and backstage work is key, so try to gain as much of this as possible.
-Look for work experience opportunities in the technical department of a theatre as an electrician.
+Help out at school/college productions and get involved in local amateur theatre.

 Some lighting designers simply work their way up from technician roles into design work.
-Others have studied at drama schools such as the Central School of Speech and Drama, who offer degrees in Theatre Practice which include the opportunity to study and specialise in lighting work.
+Others have studied specialist foundation or degree courses in areas such as: